Updated: 5 days ago

 You can’t talk to the boss about it; spending precious work hours on emotions is usually frowned upon.
 The boss could be immature and may retaliate, or be embroiled in the conflict and therefore can’t listen with compassion.
 And don’t even think about posting while in your feelings on any of the social medias.
 You do still want your job, don’t you?

 While we wait on HR to move through the “proper (antiquated) channels” and address our situation, here is some insight and practices for being upset at work and navigating conflict with maturity.
 These practices are designed to create space for compassion and understanding for your own perspective and keeping the big picture in sight.
-Your focus, your feelings and your perspective are important assets.
-The way you naturally respond can be a powerful contribution when offered with clarity, honesty and appropriately.
-Too often, we are encouraged to model someone else’s approach and made to feel bad for being authentic.
+Your focus, your feelings and your perspective are important.
+The way you respond can be a powerful contribution when offered with clarity, honesty and appropriately.
+Too often, we are encouraged to model someone else’s approach and discouraged for being authentic, yet everyone approaches conflict differently.
 Image by Alexandru Acea

 I teach a tool called The Enneagram of Personality that explores nine personality types and each type's strategy for coping with trauma and accomplishing what they desire most.
 When teaching the Enneagram, I teach the Harmonic Groups, or a sub-grouping within the types, that explains how different personalities approach conflict.